StackShareStackShare

 In summary, ExpressJS and Spring have significant differences in terms of the programming language, architecture, community, scalability, integration, and development speed.
 These differences make them suitable for different use cases and project requirements.

-Advice on ExpressJS and Spring
+Advice on Spring, ExpressJS

 I am a graduate student working as a software engineer in a company.
 For my personal development, I want to learn web development.
 I have some experience in Springboot while I was in university.
 So I want to continue with spring-boot, but I heard about Django.
 I'm reaching out to the experts here to help me choose a future proof framework.
 Django or Spring Boot?